Murder of Tammy Alexander: Pollen evidence

 In 2006, forensic palynology was conducted on the clothing worn by the victim.
-Paul Chambers, a recently hired investigator in the Monroe County, New York medical examiner's office, asked for and received permission to send her clothing to the Palynology Laboratory at Texas A&M University.
+Paul Chambers, a recently hired investigator in the Monroe County medical examiner's office, asked for and received permission to send her clothing to the palynology laboratory at Texas A&M University.
 Among the types of pollen found on the clothing by the Texas A&M researchers were grains from Casuarina (Australian pine, or "she oak"), Quercus (oak), Picea (spruce), and Betula (birch).
 The clothing pollen grains were compared to a control sample of pollen grains taken directly from the rural New York site where the body had been found in 1979.

 Oak grows widely all over the U.S., and spruce and birch grow in New York, among many places in the country.
 But no oak, spruce, or birch pollen grains were found in the control sample, and neither spruce nor birch trees were found growing near the body dump site.
 The spruce and birch pollen on the unidentified body came from species common in mountainous areas of California.